 Read more: What Are Dangers of Juicing Carrots?

 For the healthiest options, eat raw carrots or cook your own carrots from scratch, using a healthy cooking method, like boiling or grilling.
 While canned carrots are convenient, they can also be high in sodium — a cup of canned carrots has 15 percent of the daily sodium intake limit, compared to 4 percent for raw or boiled carrots.
 Although sodium doesn't disrupt fat loss, it can make you retain water — meaning that the scale won't budge — or it might seem that you've gained weight from the excess fluid.

 You can drizzle small, whole carrots with olive oil and top them with fresh rosemary.
 Then, wrap the carrots in aluminum foil and bake until the carrots are tender, for a flavorful side that's anything but boring.

 Add shredded carrots and cinnamon to your oatmeal as the oatmeal cooks, then top this with chopped walnuts for something that's like "carrot cake" oats.
-Or, you can blend shredded carrots, low-fat coconut milk, a scoop of vanilla protein powder and a dash cinnamon and nutmeg for a diet-friendly, carrot-cake flavored smoothie.
+Or you can blend shredded carrots, low-fat coconut milk, a scoop of vanilla protein powder and a dash of cinnamon and nutmeg for a diet-friendly, carrot-cake-flavored smoothie.

 - MyFoodData: "Nutrition Comparison of Carrots, Cooked Carrots, and Carrots Canned Regular Pack Drained Solids"

 - Archives of Biochemistry and Biophysics: "Carotenoids and Their Conversion Products in the Control of Adipocyte Function, Adiposity and Obesity"

 - Scientific Reports: "Obesity Leads to Tissue, But Not Serum Vitamin A Deficiency"